-The Social Justice Summit, now in its eleventh year, is an event designed for ISU students aimed at developing advocates and activists and promotes critical questioning and relevant actions while providing avenues for addressing global injustice.
-Guided by the staff of Student Engagement, the Department of Residence, the Office of Multicultural Student Affairs, and the Center for LGBTQ+ Student Success, this day-long workshop will give you the chance to learn more about yourself, engage in discussion with other students on a variety of issues, and create strategies for implementing social change!
-The 2022 Social Justice Summit: Our Voices, Our Communities (Counter Story-Telling and Its Importance) will be held Saturday, January 29, 2022. *Registration is free and open to Iowa State University students only.
+The Social Justice Summit, now in its twelfth year, is an event for ISU students to learn about critical questioning and relevant actions while also providing avenues for addressing global injustice.
+Aimed at developing advocates and activists, this day-long workshop will give you the chance to learn more about yourself, engage in discussion with other students on various issues, and create strategies for implementing social change!
+The 2023 Social Justice Summit: Everyday Tools for Social Justice will be held Saturday, January 28, 2023.
+This conference will feature three different types of breakout sessions: "Me," "We," and "Us".

 Social justice is the continuous process of eliminating ignorance and prejudice through education and advocacy to bring about greater equity among all members of society and ensuring every dimension of identity is not oppressed by society as a whole.
 Social justice is a process in which we strive to eliminate the roots of oppression through education and the redistribution of resources, opportunities, and responsibilities.
 In the pursuit of social justice we must use education as a tool to empower the people so that we can eliminate the oppression of all.
 Acting as one we must create an open, equitable, and just society.